 In your 20s, you feel truly invisible.
 You’re finally unshackled from ridiculous rules that colleges and schools come up with and you are not really as answerable to your parents, especially if you move to another city.
 Most 20something-year-olds also attain financial independence and of course, this means going wild and eating what you want and often drinking/ partying till you pass out frequently.
 Unlike your 30 and 40-year-old counterparts who might be dealing with ailing parents or diabetic friends and colleagues, for you, poor health and death are as real as Santa Claus at this point in your life.
 But diabetes can affect 20-year-olds too, just like it got Varun.

 The incidence of diabetes in younger people is higher due to high-stress lifestyles and obesity.
 Although there is no way to pinpoint it, Varun could have developed diabetes on account of excess cortisol released on account of sleep deprivation.
 When we say there is no way to pinpoint the cause, it is because youngsters can also become diabetic if their mothers had developed gestational diabetes when pregnant with them.
 Alternatively, some people could also be predisposed to diabetes because of their genes.
-Lastly, “sweets” are not the only cause of diabetes, but rather foods with a high GI.
+Lastly, “sweets” are not the only causes of diabetes, but rather foods with a high GI.
 A host of other lifestyle factors, including depression, could contribute to diabetes.

-Diabetes symptoms in 20s to pay heed to
+Diabetes symptoms in 20s

 1. An increased need to pee